 The red-head shown here, (came with a bulb holder for an extra bulb) has USALite redhead printed on the end cap, I have also seen another one with...
 Made In The United States Of America printed on the end cap.
 Maybe it was replaced, or not?
 These are the red-redheads the car guys pay big money for, (flat end cap included).
 So we need to get lucky and find one not listed on eBay, (like a yard sale/flea market, etc) or pay the big bucks.
 I've been lucky so far.
 I just can't see paying $500 or more, for any flashlight.
 But, that's just me.

 What did we learn?
 There's at least 19, maybe 20 different models of the red-heads, which includes the red plastic redhead, and the metal flashlight with the red glass lens.
-USALite has a few versions of the redhead, they also have two different kinds of end caps on the redheads, and the bullet style end cap.
-USALite made redheads for Gamble's with a flat end cap, (has Gamble's Heavy Duty Cells on the end cap).
+USALite has a few versions of the redhead, they also have two different kinds of end caps on the redheads, flat end cap and the bullet style end cap.
+USALite made redheads for Gamble Auto Supply, (founded in 1925) with a flat end cap, (has Gamble's Heavy Duty Cells on the end cap).
 There are two versions of the Phillips 66, bullet style, and the flat end cap.
 I saw one a couple of year ago.
 Both the body and end cap matched up, both not in the best condition.
 Two versions with the GM logo, with and without the stand.
 They also has a focusing flashlight made by USAlite.

 There's also 2 another models only seen in an ad, the Red-Head Juniors.
 The ad says baby cells at one price, (not shown) and regular cells at another price, sounds like C & D cell batteries to me.
 These are different than the red-head Jr. shown here with the anodized gold colored body.
 Follow the link at the end of this page, and take a look in the USALite Ads Gallery.